RobRendell/gTove/README.md

 used to store shared resources such as the images for miniatures and maps, and data for scenarios.

-## Demo
+## User Version
-gTove can be accessed here:
+If you just want to use gTove, it can be accessed here:

 [http://illuminantgames.com/gtove](http://illuminantgames.com/gtove)